-Medium Density Fiberboard (MDF) is an engineered wood product formed from wood fibers obtained by breaking down hardwood and softwood using a defibrator.
-The wood fibers are then glued together using wax and resin adhesive and made into panels by applying high temperature and pressure.
+Medium-density fiberboard (MDF) is an engineered wood product formed from wood fibers obtained from breaking down hardwood and softwood with a defibrator.
+The wood fibers are then glued together using wax and resin adhesive.
+They are made into panels by applying high temperature and pressure.
 The resulting smooth wood product has no wood grain and shares many characteristics with particle board.
 However, MDF is slightly stronger particle board.

 edit What is Plywood?

-Plywood is made from good log called peelers.
-Thin layers are peeled from the wood by rotating it along its horizontal axis.
-The sheets of veneer thus obtained are cut to the desired dimensions, dried, patched, glued together and then baked in a press at 140 °C (284 °F) and 1.9 MPa (280 psi) to form a plywood panel.
+Plywood is made from peeler logs.
+Thin layers are peeled from wood logs by rotating them along their horizontal axis.
+The sheets of veneer obtained from this process are cut to the desired dimensions, dried, patched, glued together, and then baked in a press at 140 °C (284 °F) and 1.9 MPa (280 psi) to form a plywood panel.
 Depending on the grade of plywood, it may or may not be smooth and useful for visually pleasing interior wood pieces.
 Some grades of plywood can be stained and made to look good for kitchen cabinetry.

-MDF is not as hard as plywood and can be damaged easily when handled rough.
+MDF is not as hard as plywood and can be damaged easily when roughly handled.
 It is not as stiff as plywood and can sag with if too much weight is applied to it.
 For example, when MDF is used for shelving, it is important to reinforce the shelves to prevent sagging.

-The cross graining of plywood improves dimensional stability by reducing expansion and shrinkage equating.
-The strength of panels is consistent across both directions.
-Moreover, the odd number of sheets reduces warping.
+The cross graining of plywood improves dimensional stability by reducing expansion and shrinkage.
+This makes a panels' strength consistent in both directions.
+The odd number of sheets also reduces warping.
 Another advantage of plywood is that extreme cold does not affect its dimensions or strength.

 MDF is used for doors and internal paneling in construction, where moisture is less likely to damage it, but was exclusively developed for furniture.
-MDF is mainly used for indoor applications.
+As such, it is mainly used for indoor applications.

-Plywood is used for doors, exterior stairs, external cladding, flooring, framing, interior rails and balustrades, interior stairs, internal paneling, shear walls, timber joinery products and timber portal frames in construction.
-Plywood bends easily with the grain so it is often used to create curved surfaces.
-For example, the top smooth surface over bent curves in skateboard ramps.
+Plywood is used for doors, exterior stairs, external cladding, flooring, framing, interior rails and balustrades, interior stairs, internal paneling, shear walls, timber joinery products, and timber portal frames in construction.
+Plywood bends easily with the grain, so it is often used to create curved surfaces.
+For example, the top smooth surface is sometimes used to make curved skateboard ramps.

 edit Disadvantages and Risks

 - Though plywood is more water resistant than MDF, it is still porous and susceptible to damage when exposed to water over time.

 - MDF produces a large amount of dust when cut.
-It should be cut in a ventilated environment and a respirator is advisable when cutting MDF.
+It should be cut in a ventilated environment, and making use of a respirator is advisable.